Licchavi Lyceum

 Answer: (D) Chennai

 Explanation: Chennai is an artificial port.
-While the region itself has a natural harbor, the port has been extensively modified and expanded using artificial construction techniques, including the creation of docks, breakwaters, and other infrastructure to accommodate modern shipping needs.
+Chennai port is a natural harbor, but the port has been extensively modified and expanded using artificial construction techniques, such as the creation of docks, breakwaters, and other infrastructure to accommodate modern shipping needs.

 10. In April 2024, how many members of the UN Security Council either rejected or abstained from voting for the proposal to allow Palestine to become a full member of the UN?